Also known as Preferential Voting with Multiple Vacancies

-Voters rank the candidates in order of preference, with “1” being the highest (most preferred) ranking.
-For example, if there are three candidates, the voter places “1” beside their first choice, “2” beside their second choice, and “3” beside their third choice.
+STV voters rank the candidates in order of preference, with “1” being the highest (most preferred) ranking.
+For example, if there are three candidates in local government elections, the voter places “1” beside their first choice, “2” beside their second choice, and “3” beside their third choice.
 A vote quota is generated and once a candidate meets the quota, their surplus votes are transferred to another candidate in the election.
 The first candidate to meet the quota is elected when using the single transferable voting system.
 There are several single transferable vote advantages including being able to elect multiple candidates at the same time and transfer extra votes to other candidates so that voter preferences don’t get wasted.

-The difference between a regular preferential vote and STV is the number of vacancies.
-The basic preferential vote has one vacancy (a single seat); when multiple vacancies exist, STV is used to tally the votes.
-With multiple vacancies, during the tally, surplus votes are “transferred”, based on the ranking assigned to the candidates at the time of voting, in order to ensure that all vacancies are filled.
+The difference between a regular preferential vote and single transferable vote is the number of vacancies.
+The basic preferential vote has one vacancy (a single seat); when multiple vacancies exist, STV is used to tally the number of votes.
+With multiple vacancies, during the tally, surplus votes are “transferred”, based on the voters' rankings of the candidates at the time of voting, in order to ensure that all vacancies are filled.
 To transfer votes, ElectionBuddy uses the Meek’s STV Method.
-This will be explained in more detail in “How the Results are Calculated”.
+This system will be explained in more detail in the next section of the article.

-Results are calculated through the process of redistributing the votes and eliminating low-ranked candidates in rounds to try and get a candidate across the quota of votes required to win.
 To generate a quota, the total number of submitted votes in an election is divided by the number of available vacancies for the position plus one.
-Then, 1/109 is added to that quotient, and the result is truncated to 9 decimal places.
+Then, 1/109 is added to that quotient number, and the result is truncated to 9 decimal places.
 For example, if we have 115 votes cast in an election where the position up for election has three vacancies, the total number of votes a candidate will need to be elected is 28.75 votes.

-No matter whether the votes are coming from an eliminated candidate, or from surplus votes from a candidate above quota, the transferring process is the same.
+No matter whether the votes are coming from an eliminated candidate or from surplus votes from a candidate above quota, the transferring process is the same.
 Votes are transferred to the next highest-ranked candidate, as indicated by the voter.
-However, there is a big difference between transferring surplus votes, and transferring votes from an eliminated candidate.
+However, there is a big difference between transferring surplus votes and transferring votes from an eliminated candidate.
 When a candidate is eliminated, all of their votes get redistributed to give each candidate a fair chance of representation, but when one candidate has surplus votes, only some of their votes are redistributed.
-Depending on which votes are considered “surplus”, the outcome for other candidates can change when using a voting system: if two voters indicated a candidate who has surpassed quota for first place, but their second-choice rankings are different, the outcome for the next candidate could be affected depending on which of the two voters’ ballots are considered “surplus”.
-To solve this problem, fractions are used to determine the outcome, which keeps the vote distribution fair and unbiased for all candidates running for the local district, council or government seat.
+Depending on which votes are considered “surplus”, the outcome for other candidates can change when using a voting system: if two voters indicated a candidate who has surpassed the quota for first place, but their second-choice rankings are different, the outcome for the next candidate could be affected depending on which of the two voters’ ballots are considered “surplus”.
+To solve this problem, fractions are used to determine the outcome of who gets elected, which keeps the vote distribution fair and unbiased for all candidates running for the local district, council or government seat.

-ElectionBuddy uses Meek’s STV to transfer votes.
-The candidates who have hit quota continue to be apart of the receiving and transferring of votes.
-Each candidate is assigned a keep factor that identifies how much of the votes the receive should be transferred away.
-So, any candidate under quota will have a keep factor of 1, because they will keep the entire portion of the vote and not transfer anything away.
-Candidates above the quota will have a keep factor of less than one, because their votes will always have a portion transferred away to keep them at quota.
-Because the candidates are always getting votes, even if they’ve reached or surpassed quota, the voter’s votes are always going to their intended candidates, even though a portion of that vote may be transferred away to another member running in the election.
+ElectionBuddy uses Meek’s STV system to transfer surplus votes.
+The candidates who have hit the quota continue to be a part of the receiving and transferring of votes.
+Each candidate is assigned a keep factor that identifies how many of the votes they receive should be transferred away.
+So, any candidate under the quota number will have a keep factor of one because they will keep the entire portion of the vote and not transfer anything away.
+Candidates above the quota will have a keep factor of less than one because their votes will always have a portion transferred away to keep them at the quota.
+Because the candidates are always getting votes, even if they’ve reached or surpassed the quota, the voter’s votes are always going to their intended candidates, even though a portion of that vote may be transferred away to another member running in the election.

 For further details, please visit Reference Meek Rule on Proportional Representation Foundation and Single Transferable Vote on Wikipedia